What’s It All About?

 Creativity is ‘the relationship between a human being and the mysteries of inspiration ...
 Do you have the courage to bring forth the treasures that are hidden within you?
 Creative living is any life that is driven more strongly by curiosity than fear’

-(Elizabeth Gilbert, Big Magic: Creative Living Beyond Fear: 2016)
+Elizabeth Gilbert, Big Magic: Creative Living Beyond Fear

-Mindful creativity is any activity that helps us relax and rest our usual ‘doing’ mode and engage a ‘being’ mode.
+Mindful creativity is any activity that helps us relax and rest

+‘We do not become artists.
+We are artists.
+We are.
 Some of us are still catching up to what we are.

-We do not become writers. dancers. musicians. helpers. peacemakers.
+We do not become writers, dancers, musicians, helpers, peacemakers.
 We came as such.
 We are.

-Some of us are still catching up to what we are’
+Some of us are still catching up to what we are’.

 ‘Every child is an artist.
 The problem is how to remain an artist once we grow up’